magnickolas/codeforces2pdf/README.md

 ```

 ### Notes
-With `-f | --fast` the utility executes faster, but produces simpler and less sane view of latex formulas.
+With `-f | --fast` the utility executes a little bit faster, but produces simpler and less sane views of latex formulas.

 ## License
 The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).